moezubair/NatureHop/README.md

 Check out my twitter [here](http://www.twitter.com/erhannah) or my website hannahblair.co.uk to connect with me! 🐙

 It's still a little shabby, because I'm still learning.
-Not an expert (YET) This was super fun to build, though, and I learned a lot.
+Not an expert (YET).
+This was super fun to build, though, and I learned a lot. 😁

 Feedback is always appreciated 👏